at055612/release-it/README.md

 Features:

+* Creates its own configuration file on first use (if not found).
+* Creates an empty change log file on first use (if not found).
 * Adds the content of the unreleased change entry files (created by `log_change.sh`) to the CHANGELOG.
 * Guesses the next version based on the previous release.
 * Adds a new version heading to change log.